paritytech/cumulus/README.md

 ```

 ### Register the Parachain
-Go to [polkadot.js.org/apps/](https://polkadot.js.org/apps/) and register the parachain via the paraSudoWrapper.
+Go to [Polkadot Apps](https://polkadot.js.org/apps/) connect to the default local port (Alice) and register the parachain via the `paraSudoWrapper` pallet.
 After registering, the collator should start producing blocks when the next era starts.

-**Note:** Change the parachain-id to 1862 when registering the parachain and do not forget to enable file upload if you perform drag and drop.
-If it is not enabled, Polkadot-js will interpred the path as a string and won't complain.
-But the registration will fail.
+**Note:** Change the `ParaId` to 1862 when registering the parachain.

 ![image](https://user-images.githubusercontent.com/2915325/99548884-1be13580-2987-11eb-9a8b-20be658d34f9.png)

+### Caveats
+* Don't forget to enable file upload if you perform drag and drop for the `genesisHead` and `validationCode`.
+If it is not enabled, Polkadot-js will interpret the path as a string and won't complain but the registration will fail.
+* Don't forget to add the argument `--chain encointer-rococo` for the custom chain config.
+This argument is omitted in the [Cumulus Workshop](https://substrate.dev/cumulus-workshop/).
+* The relay chain and the collator need to be about equally recent.
+This might require frequent rebasing of this repository on the `rococo-v1` branch.

+### More Resources
+* Thorough Readme about Rococo and Collators in general in the original [repository](https://github.com/paritytech/cumulus) of this fork.
+* Parachains on Rococo in the [Polkadot Wiki](https://wiki.polkadot.network/docs/en/build-parachains-rococo#rococo-v1-parachain-requirements)